DonThompson/sc2api-gettingstarted/README.md

 * TODO:  Auto fix the maplist and VC++ directories (powershell)
 * TODO:  Test if LadderManager.exe can take relative paths in the .conf.
 Would make things simpler.
 Make PR if not.
 * TODO:  Get a command line build for MyBot
+* TODO:  Look into dll warnings in MyBot.
 * TODO:  Package everything up into a single powershell script someone can run from scratch

 # Work...